-Finally, we will operate in the classroom with a principle of mutual respect regarding illness.
-We have learned much in the wake of the pandemic, and I want to ensure our learning environment is one of health and safety for you and for me.
-If you are sick, I respectfully ask that you not attend class until you are better or that you kindly wear a mask in class during the period you are unwell should you choose to attend.
-I promise to work with you to ensure you get all that you need in terms of missed content due to illness.
+In our classroom, we will uphold a principle of mutual respect regarding health and illness.
+We have learned much in the wake of the pandemic, and I want to ensure that our learning environment remains safe and healthy for everyone.
+No one wants to be sick, so if you are feeling unwell, I respectfully ask that you either refrain from attending class until you are better or wear a mask during the period you are unwell if you choose to attend.
+I am committed to working with you to ensure that you receive all the necessary content you might miss due to illness.
 Please contact me as soon as possible to discuss arrangements.